mattfergoda/semantic-image-search/README.md

 REGION =  <your-aws-region>
 BUCKET_NAME = <your-aws-s3-bucket-name>
 ```

 ### Running the Development Server
 - To run the dev server, run `uvicorn app.main:app --reload`

+### Swagger Doc
+- Once the dev server is running, go to localhost:8000/docs to view the Swagger docs.
+You can use this to test out the API locally.

+## Running Locally with Docker Compose
+Follow steps 1 and 2 from "Running Locally with a Virtual Environment" above.
+Then:
+1. Make sure you have Docker installed.
+2. Run `docker compose up --build` in the root directory to build the containers and launch the development server.
+3. Go to http://0.0.0.0:8000/docs to view the Swagger doc and test out the API.

+### Swagger Doc
+- Once the containers are running, go to http://0.0.0.0:8000/docs to view the Swagger docs.
+You can use this to test out the API locally.

 ## Tests
 Tests are configured to run against a test database and test S3 bucket.
-You will need to:
+To run the tests, you will need to:
-- Configure a test S3 bucket in AWS.
+- Configure a test S3 bucket in AWS with appropriate permissions for an external service to make API calls to it.
-- Create a test database locally.
+- Create a test relational database locally.
-- Create a `pytest.ini` file in the root of the project.
-This will contain an environment variable with the name of your _test_ S3 bucket to override the production bucket name in the `.env` file:
+- Update the `pytest.ini` file in the root of the project.
+This contains environment variables that, during testing, will override those specified in the `.env`:
     ```
     [pytest]
     env =